boradj/ROS/README.md

-# Master README - ROS Navigation and Trajectory Control
+# ROS Navigation and Trajectory Control

 ## Overview
 This repository contains two ROS-based projects that focus on trajectory generation and point-to-point navigation: